Skip to main content

 Contact FELA Railroad Injury Attorneys

-Don’t go up against the railroad company alone — contact The Lyon Firm at (513) 381-2333 as soon as possible.
-Your case’s success is essential for you, and may also play a crucial role in ensuring the safety of other workers by holding the railroad company accountable for workplace safety violations.
+Don’t go up against the railroad company alone — contact The Lyon Firm online or call (513) 381-2333 as soon as possible.
+Your case’s success may play a crucial role in ensuring the safety of other workers by holding the railroad company accountable for workplace safety violations.

 photo of attorney Joe Lyon